Rashadx86/quikq/README.md

 Written in bash, run ./quikq for profit!

-./quikq_gpu.sh for use in partitons with gres.
+./quikq_gpu.sh for use in partitions with gres reporting.